 \section{Steerable-PCA procedure}

-As we have discussed in the Introduction, steerable-PCA extends the classical PCA by artificially including in the analysed dataset all (infinitely many) planar rotations of each image.
+As discussed in the introduction, steerable-PCA extends the classical PCA by artificially including in the analysed dataset all (infinitely many) planar rotations of each image.
 In the previous sections, we have established a framework for expanding images using PSWFs, under the assumption that the images to be approximated are sufficiently concentrated in space and frequency.
-As it turns out that PSWFs constitute an excellent basis for expanding images which are localized in space and frequency (see~\eqref{eq:Total approx err},~\eqref{eq:Total approx err 2} and~\cite{landa2016approximation}), we use them in this section to construct optimized basis functions for a given set of images and all of their rotations.
+Since PSWFs constitute an excellent basis for expanding images which are localized in space and frequency (see~\eqref{eq:Total approx err},~\eqref{eq:Total approx err 2} and~\cite{landa2016approximation}), we use them in this section to construct optimized basis functions for a given set of images and their rotations.